 The short answer is yes.

-Here are two types of survey you can use to get a broader take on the performance of your first-time manager:
+Here are two types of surveys you can use to get a broader take on the performance of your first-time manager:

 Employee Engagement Survey